Marcus-Nastasi/ads-report/README.md

 1. **Clone this repo**

-2. **Configure the 'ads.properties' file on '/src/main/resources':**
+2. **Configure the 'ads.properties' file on '/src/main/resources'.**
+  **You can see how to generate the credentials on the Google Ads Client Library for Java (https://developers.google.com/google-ads/api/docs/client-libs/java):**
    ```bash
     api.googleads.clientId=[your-client-id]
     api.googleads.clientSecret=[your-client-secret]